lantianjialiang/eclipse-plugins/README.md

 so if you want to using those plugins, please got update site to your locat disk with git, then enjoy it.

+Note: t4eclipse is not support eclipse 3.x from now on. if you want to using it in eclipse 3.x, please goto http://code.google.com/a/eclipselabs.org/p/t4eclipse/downloads/list.

+If you want to contribute to t4eclipse, please fork me.

 Thanks.